wout/dat-docs/dat-metadata-standard.md

 ## Abstract

 This standard is intended for on-chain generative tokens but may also be suitable for other use cases.
-It describes a method to store code on the blockchain in a distributed and space-efficient way using Cardano's Native Tokens.
+It describes a method to store code on the blockchain in a space-efficient way using Cardano's Native Tokens.

 Generative tokens created following this standard are called **Distributed Artefact Tokens**, or **DAT**s.
 They are not necessarily a replacement for NFTs but rather a separate class of tokens in their own right.
 They can be fungible, semi-fungible or non-fungible.